saranobrega/API/README.md

 # API-Explorations
-A collection of notebooks showcasing various API interactions
+A collection of notebooks and scripts showcasing various API interactions

+Content:

 ## BankAPI